yanfengliu/amodalAPI/README.md

 # Semantic Amodal Segmentation dataset and API

-This is the Python API code for the amodal segmentation dataset proposed in [Semantic Amodal Segmentation](https://arxiv.org/abs/1509.01329) (CVPR 2017).
-This API code is built on [COCO API](https://github.com/pdollar/coco).
+**This is a forked version of Amodal API.
+The original Amodal API is only compatible with Python 2.
+This version is compatible with Python 3 and Windows.** This is the Python API code for the amodal segmentation dataset proposed in [Semantic Amodal Segmentation](https://arxiv.org/abs/1509.01329) (CVPR 2017).
+This API code is built on [COCO API](https://github.com/pdollar/coco), **which does not support Windows and the authors are not planning on supporting it in the future.
+However, there is simple fix that works for both COCO API and Amodal API.**

 ## setup

 1. git clone and compile:
   * ```git clone https://github.com/wakeupbuddy/amodalAPI```
   * ```cd PythonAPI; python setup.py build_ext install; cd ..```
+  * Note that on Windows, an error will pop up if `setup.py` is run as is.
+This can be easily fixed by opening `setup.py` and removing `extra_compile_args=['-Wno-cpp', '-Wno-unused-function', '-std=c99'],`

 2. create soft link for coco/bsds images:
   * ```ln -s /your/coco/images ./images```